jackykc/comp3/README.md

 ## Purpose
-In this competition we demonstrate how to use ar tag recognition, additional webcam, mapping, and navigation.
+In this competition we demonstrate how to use ARTag recognition, mapping, navigation, and an additional webcam for line following.
 A majority of this is the same from [competition 2](https://github.com/jackykc/comp2/blob/master/README.md).
-The new task introduced is eight parking spots where we have to signal through LED and sound that one has an ARTag, one that was randomly chosen at the start of the round, and one that has the same shape as the green one from task two.
+The new task introduced is eight parking spots where we have to signal through LED and sound the parking spot that has an ARTag, one that was randomly chosen at the start of the round, and one that has the same shape as the green one from task two.

 ## Prerequisites
-* Kobuki Turtlebot with an Asus Xtion Pro
+* Kobuki Turtlebot with an Asus Xtion Pro and a usb camera
 * Ubuntu 16.04
 * [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) (Desktop or Desktop-Full)
 * [Turtlebot](http://wiki.ros.org/action/show/Robots/TurtleBot), [Kobuki Packages](http://wiki.ros.org/kobuki) and [camera](http://wiki.ros.org/openni_camera)